apiaryio/api-blueprint/Tutorial.md

 ### List All Questions [GET]
 ```

-Action's should always include at least one response representing the HTTP response message sent back in response to a HTTP request.
-The response should always include a [status code][] and possibly a body.
+An action should include at least one response from the server which must include a status could and may contain a body.

 This action returns a `200` status code along with a JSON body.

-> **Note:** Specifying the media type in parenthesis after the response status codes generates implicit `Content-Type` HTTP header.
-Therefore you do not have to explicitly specify the `Content-Type` header.

 ```markdown
 + Response 200 (application/json)